MobleyLab/alchemical-analysis/README.md

   -a SOFTWARE, --software=SOFTWARE
                         Package's name the data files come from: Gromacs, Sire, Desmond, or AMBER.
 Default: Gromacs.
-  -b BREAKS, --break=BREAKS
+  -b FRACTION, --fraction=FRACTION
-                        Extract the portion of the output files and calculate the data based on that portion.
+                        The fraction of the energy file will be used to calculate the statistics.
 Default: 1.0 -c, --cfm             The Curve-Fitting-Method-based consistency inspector.
                         Default: False.
   -d DATAFILE_DIRECTORY, --dir=DATAFILE_DIRECTORY
                         Directory in which data files are stored.
 Default:
                         Current directory.
-  -e, --backward        Using the backward direction for breaking the output
+  -e, --backward        Extract the energy data from the backward direction.
+                        Default: False
-                        files, extract the data from backwardi.
-Default: False -f BFORWREV, --forwrev=BFORWREV
+  -f BFORWREV, --forwrev=BFORWREV
                         Plot the free energy change as a function of time in both directions, with the specified number of points